Online Network Traffic Classification Based on External Attention and Convolution by IP Packet Header: Methodology

 \subsection{Convolutional Layer}

 After the external attention layer, we use the convolutional layer to capture the high-dimensional features of the packet headers that contain significant byte and packet-level semantics.
-In addition, the sparse interaction and parameter sharing properties of convolutional operations can be utilized to compress the dimensionality of the data and finally save time for later operations of the framework, which is also important for the online tasks.
+Just as the achievements in section 4.2, both the value of each byte and their relationships are meaningful for network traffic classification tasks, which is similar to the phenomenon that both each word’s meaning and their order are important for the sentence semantics in the natural language domain.
+Therefore, as shown in Fig. 4, the convolution should be made in the byte length direction to capture their relationships.

-Just as the achievements in section 4.2, both the values of each byte and their relationships are meaningful for network traffic classification tasks, which is similar to the phenomenon that both each word’s meaning and their order are important for the sentence semantics in the natural language domain.
-Therefore, as shown in Fig. 3, the convolution should be made in the byte length direction to capture their relationships.
-Moreover, compared with high-dimensional convolution, one-dimensional convolution can also reduce computational complexity and is more suitable for online service traffic classification scenarios.
+In addition, the sparse interaction and parameter-sharing properties of convolutional operations can be utilized to compress the dimensionality of the data and finally save time for later operations of the model, which is also important for online tasks.
+Compared with high-dimensional convolution, one-dimensional convolution can also reduce computational complexity and is more suitable for online service traffic classification scenarios.
 Considering the above two factors, we adopt the most basic valid one-dimensional convolution to convolve the input matrix \({\textbf{Y}_A}\) in the byte direction.

-Since the features extracted by different convolution kernels are different, this paper uses multiple convolution kernels \({\textbf{K}_l} \in {\mathbb{R}^{Q \times D}}(l = 1,2, \cdots ,L)\) at the same time to extract feature maps.
-On each convolution kernel, we perform a one-dimensional valid convolution operation in the dimension of bytes, and the specific operation of convolution is shown in Figure 3.
+Since the features extracted by different convolution kernels are different, this paper uses multiple convolution kernels \({\textbf{K}_l} \in {\mathbb{R}^{Q \times D}}(l = 1,2, \cdots ,L)\) at the same time to achieve feature maps.
+On each convolution kernel, we perform a one-dimensional valid convolution operation in the dimension of bytes, and the specific operation of convolution is shown in Figure 4.
 Thus, the convolution result \({\textbf{c}_l} \in {\mathbb{R}^{(N - Q + 1) \times 1}}\) can be derived from Eqs.
 (8)-(10),

 In order to increase the nonlinear expression ability of the convolution layer, the Relu function is chosen in this paper to make nonlinear changes to the above convolution result \({\textbf{c}_l}\) and obtain the transformed feature map \({{\hat {\textbf{c}}}_l}\), which is mathematically described as follows,